youssef-elmelegy/FaceGuard/README.md

 - Visual overlays for face bounding boxes and confidence metrics
 - Easy dataset management and model loading
 - Responsive layout and customizable UI
+- RESTful API for detecting, recognizing, and uploading face images to Cloudinary

 ---